 Even though this is the same process we followed at the start of this process, now we have the option to enable or disable Install Unknown Sources for each app on your Chromecast with Google TV.

-Simply highlight the app that you want to change, and flip the toggle.
-Each app will say ‘Allowed’ or ‘Not Allowed’, depending on it’s individual permissions.
+Highlight the app that you want to change, and flip the toggle.
+Each app will say ‘Allowed’ or ‘Not Allowed,’ depending on its permissions.